Study of animal locomotion: Analyzing kinematics across steps

+Fruit flies have six legs and four joints per leg with many joints moving in multiple planes.
+Thus, there are many kinematic degrees of freedom.
+Therefore, the continuous variability in coordination patterns across walking speeds and across individual flies can be visualized in a low dimensional embedding, using techniques such as principal components analysis and UMAP.

+In addition to stability, the robustness of a walking gait is also thought to be important in determining the gait of a fly at a particular walking speed.
+Robustness refers to how much offset in the timing of a legs stance can be tolerated before the fly becomes statically unstable.
+For instance, a robust gait may be particularly important when traversing uneven terrain, as it may cause unexpected disruptions in leg coordination.
+Using a robust gait would help the fly maintain stability in this case.
+Analyses suggest that flies may exhibit a compromise between the most stable and most robust gait at a given walking speed.

 Speed-dependent kinematic changes

 Many animals alter walking kinematics as they modulate walking speed.
 An interlimb kinematic parameter that is commonly speed dependent is gait, the stepping pattern across legs.
 While some animals alternate between distinct gaits as a function of speed, others move along a continuum of gaits.
 Similarly, animals commonly modulate intralimb parameters across speed.
 For example, fruit flies decrease stance duration and increase step length as forward speed increases.
 Importantly, kinematics are not only modulated across forward velocity, but also rotational and sideslip velocities.
 In these cases, asymmetry in the modulation between left and right legs is common.

 Flight

 Aerial locomotion is a form of movement used by many organisms and is typically powered by at least one pair of wings.
 Some organisms, however, have other morphological features that allow them to glide.
 There are many different flight modes, such as takeoff, hovering, soaring, and landing.
 Quantifying wing movements during these flight modes will provide insight about the body and wing maneuvers that are required to execute these behaviors.
 Wing orientation is quantified throughout the flight cycle by three angles that are defined in a coordinate system relative to the base of the wing.
 The magnitude of these three angles are often compared for upstrokes and downstrokes.
 In addition, kinematic parameters are used to characterize the flight cycle, which consists of an upstroke and a downstroke.
 Aerodynamics are often considered when quantifying aerial locomotion, as aerodynamic forces (e.g. lift or drag) are able to influence flight performance.
 Key parameters from these three categories are defined as follows: